Yinnie01/fashioniconapp/README.md

-## Clothing Recommendation App.
+# This project is to create a Clothing Store Recommendation application
-- This project uses the Flask framework in building an application that interacts with a SQLITE database to return the available clothing options based on a user's search input.
+- This project uses the Flask framework in building a web application that interacts with a PostgreSql database to return the available clothing options based on a user's search input.
-- This helps to make shopping time faster and more effective.
-# This project is to create a Clothing Store Recommendation software based on user's preferences.
-## This is a Fashion and Clothing recommendation software that provides recommendation for available clothing items based on inputs such as body fit, colour and clothing categories.
+- It is deployed on Render: [Fashion Icon](https://fashioniconapp.onrender.com/)
+## Search Algorithm Used
-### DYNAMIC PROGRAMMING - Longest Common Subsequence - is used to match the user's inputs with the corresponding items and make recommendations.
+- Dynamic Programming - Longest Common Subsequence - is used to match the user's inputs with the corresponding items and make recommendations.
-### Graphs Traversal is used to in searching the graph database and returns available clothing item to the user.
+## Database Used
+- PostGre SQL (PGAdmin)
+## Technologies Used
+- Python
+- Javascript
+- HTML
+- CSS
+## Accessible on mobile and desktop devices: [Fashion Icon](https://fashioniconapp.onrender.com/)